 Unfortunately this does not mean that we’ve conquered famine; great famines (those that cause over 100,000 deaths) have been reduced but not eradicated, with deaths falling from 15 million in the 20th century to 600,000 in the 21st century.
 Although we’ve made great strides, much more needs to be done: currently there are 795 million people still going hungry, more than one in four children are affected by stunting, and 9% of children are affected by wasting.

 Today’s famines are complex humanitarian emergencies caused mostly by armed conflict.

 Armed conflicts have evolved alongside famine into more complex and stratified affairs.
 These ‘new wars’ are civil wars that create long-term instability and spill over borders: disrupting livelihoods and food systems.

 Overall, the report shows that levels of hunger have declined by one quarter since 2000.
-Use this map to explore the data behind the report.

 How is it calculated?